hpsfoundation/foundation/charter.md

 #### 7. End User Community

 -	(a) End User Members in CNCF shall be entitled to coordinate and drive activities important to users of CNCF as consumers for which CNCF was designed.
-Any End User organization that is a CNCF Member or a CNCF End User Supporter(each an “End User Participant) may participate.
+Any End User organization that is a CNCF Member or a CNCF End User Supporter(each an "End User Participant) may participate.
 The End User Participants are expected to help provide input to the Technical Advisory Board and CNCF community on topics relevant to users.

 -	(b) End User Community Members will be approved by CNCF.

-#### 8. End User Technical Advisory Board (“End User TAB”).
+#### 8. End User Technical Advisory Board ("End User TAB").

 -	(a) Purpose and Duties: The End User TAB will serve as the voice of End Users in the CNCF community, advance topics of concern to End Users, and raise awareness about the needs and perspectives of end users.
 More specifically, the goals and responsibilities of the End User TAB are to: